Chiru/ChiruAddons/ServiceFusionReadMe.txt

 Usage Instructions
 ==================
-0) For now, obtain and build Tundra from github.com/LudoCraft/Tundra
 1) Clone github/Chiru/ChiruAddons/ to <Tundra>/ChiruAddons/
 2) Append the contents of 3dUiCMakeBuildConfig.txt to Tundra's CMakeBuildConfig.txt
 3) Windows: Copy *.dll from Cie/CieModule/redland to <Tundra>/bin
-4) Copy 3dUiPlugins.xml and 3dUi.xml to <Tundra>/bin/ and run Tundra either with
+4) Copy ServiceFusionPlugins.xml and ServiceFusion.xml to <Tundra>/bin/ and run Tundra either with
-   "--config 3dUiPlugins.xml", or alternatively with "--config 3dUi.xml", in addition to the default Tundra plugin configuration XMLs.
+   "--config ServiceFusionPlugins.xml", or alternatively with "--config ServiceFusion.xml", in addition to the default Tundra plugin configuration XMLs.

 Building Ubuntu 11.10
 =====================
-1) Do "Usage Instructions" steps 0,1,2 and 4.
+1) Do "Usage Instructions" steps 1, 2 and 4.
 3) Run ./build-ubuntu-deps.bash script as normal.
    Note! order to get deps to compile under my laptop, I need to remove PythonQt part from the build-ubuntu-deps.bash script.
 3) copy "build-rdf-deps.bash" file to <Tundra>/tools folder.